svinniks/pl-json-store/README.md

 END;
 ```

 Please note that you **must surround values with double-quotes** when using `CREATE_JSON` to store strings.
-It is also required that you escape all special characters accordingly to the JSON specification.
+It is also required that you escape all special characters according to the JSON specification.

-And here is an example of creating an array with complex elements by issuing just one call to `CREATE_JSON`:
+Below is an example of creating an array with complex elements by calling `CREATE_JSON`:

 ```
 DECLARE